 Firmware and Features

 Finally let’s talk about the firmware on the ZenWiFi XD4.
 You can control the mesh WiFi system by just using the ASUS Router app.
 Although the web interface is still available, I prefer the app as the interface is more user-friendly and easier to use.
+Generally, the app is pretty user friendly and of course, eye-friendly with the consistent dark mode design.

 ASUS router app also shows the list of devices connected to each mesh unit and it even shows whether it is connected to the 2.4Ghz or 5Ghz network.
 You can click on each device to block their Internet acces or even configure a speed limit for that particular device.